AbdullahSafwan/config/g551vw/README.md

 `pip install undervolt`

-## Copy the config files to the appropritate directories
+## Copy the config files to the appropriate directories
 `etc/*`